Mervyn King, Baron King of Lothbury: Political interventions

-It has been alleged that King's Mansion House speech for 2009 helped to bolster the Conservatives during the approach to the general election by issuing high-profile criticisms.
-King called for the break-up of the country's biggest banks, as well as arguing that, unless the bank was given more active, interventionist powers to ensure financial stability, it would be like a church: able to "do no more than issue sermons or organise burials."
+King's highly-critical Mansion House Speech in 2009 allegedly helped to bolster the Conservatives in the run-up to the general election.
+King called for the break-up of the country's biggest banks, as well as arguing that, unless the Bank were given more active, interventionist powers to ensure financial stability, it would be like a church: able to "do no more than issue sermons or organise burials."
 King later advised a rebalancing of the economy, increased saving, and an "elimination of the structural deficit".
 In November 2009, he told MPs that the then Labour government's intention of halving the deficit over the next five years was insufficient.
 In May 2010, just days after the Coalition government was formed, King said he had spoken to Chancellor George Osborne and supported his plans to cut spending by a further £6 billion within the 2010–11 fiscal year.
 The Liberal Democrats did not need to be talked around to agreeing to the severity of the cuts.

 In November 2010, it was revealed that some senior staff at the Bank of England (one of them was David Blanchflower) were uncomfortable with King's endorsement of the government's public spending cuts, accusing him of overstepping the boundary between monetary and fiscal policy.
 King's support for the government's cuts was in spite of concerns within the bank that cutting spending so rapidly could derail the UK's nascent economic-recovery.
 These revelations led to accusations of King being a "coalition courtier" and of making "excessively political" interventions with regard to UK economic policy.

 The accusations were given greater weight after the December 2010 WikiLeaks Cablegate.
 As a result of the WikiLeaks disclosures and David Laws' account of the Tory-Lib-Dem coalition-talks, King was asked by the Political and Constitutional Reform Select Committee to explain why he was seemingly cited in the talks as backing Tory plans to introduce spending cuts this year.
 King insisted to the committee that "at no stage did I offer any advice on the composition of any measures designed to reduce the government deficit"; the committee implicitly accepted King's explanation of events as he is not even mentioned, let alone criticised, in their final report.